 KKC's Litigation Department represents a wide range of businesses and individuals in all manner of dispute resolution.
 Our litigation practice focuses on the following areas:

 KKC's litigation attorneys counsel business entities and their owners, officers, and employees in such matters as dissolution, breach of fiduciary duties, and contract disputes.
 We often work closely with KKC’s business and tax attorneys, as well as the client’s accountant and management, to fully understand the legal and financial ramifications of any claim affecting our client's business.
 We have substantial experience in resolving business disputes through state and federal court litigation and alternative dispute resolution, including arbitration and mediation.

 KKC's litigation attorneys represent employers and employees in a variety of matters relating to the employment relationship: discrimination claims, including disability based discrimination and sexual harassment; wage/hour and unemployment matters; covenants not to compete; trade secrets and breaches of fiduciary responsibilities; wrongful discharge; employer/employee relations; workplace safety; and regulatory compliance.
 Our attorneys have experience litigating, negotiating, and resolving employment matters in state and federal courts and various administrative forums, including the Employment Security Division of the Department of Labor, Connecticut's Commission on Human Rights and Opportunities, and various licensing boards.
-KKC regularly assists our clients in making employment and personnel decisions, has drafted employment contracts, covenants not to compete, severance agreements, employee handbooks, drug and alcohol testing policies, and provided supervisor training.
+KKC regularly assists our clients in making employment and personnel decisions, drafting employment contracts, covenants not to compete, severance agreements, employee handbooks, drug and alcohol testing policies, and providing supervisor training.